 Step 5: Let the Solution Stay for Hours

 Before you remove anything on the surface, allow the glue or epoxy solution to cure.
 Depending on the deepness of the chip, the size of the damage, or the humidity of your house, the time may vary.
 Let it stay for a few hours to make sure its best result.

 Step 6: Remove the Tape and the Excess

-When the glue sticks for a few hours and when it is ready for final touch, remove the tape you applied all over the surface surrounding the chip.
+When the glue sticks for a few hours and when it is ready for the final touch, remove the tape you applied all over the surface surrounding the chip.
 Then carefully use a razor to remove the excess glue.
 Use your countertop as your guide, and then shave it off using the back and forth motion.
 This would only take a few minutes and it can barely become noticeable when you are done on it.

 Step 7: Apply Sealer on the Surface

 To ensure that you are having a safe repair, consider some safety measures, like being vigilant to the elements that easily catch fire, elements that can be poisonous, and other factors.
-Like what I said, if repairing your granite countertop is hard to handle, consider the help that professionals can provide.
+Like I said, if repairing your granite countertop is hard to handle, consider the help that professionals can provide.